Just watch me: Justin Trudeau

 In March 2013, Trudeau's son Justin, while running for the Liberal Party leadership, evoked his father's memory during his campaign by repeating this phrase.
 It was in answer to a fellow airplane passenger's question in a handwritten note, asking Justin if he could beat Conservative Prime Minister Stephen Harper.
 The comment sparked a frenzy on Twitter, as well as mixed reaction from several commentators, some of whom saw the quote as a politically sensitive and risky one in Quebec.
-Two years later, Justin Trudeau became Prime Minister of Canada, beating Harper in federal election by a significant margin.
+Two years later, Justin Trudeau became Prime Minister of Canada, beating Harper in the 2015 federal election by a significant margin.

 On September 12, 2021, Justin Trudeau said that NDP leader Jagmeet Singh could not go after Canada's wealthiest people with "unlimited zeal" in response to his party's campaign promise to tax the rich.
 Singh responded on Twitter with the line "Just watch me."

 In response to the Freedom Convoy protests in 2022, some commentators called for Justin Trudeau to have a "just watch me" moment of his own.
 To deal with the protests, Trudeau later invoked the Emergencies Act, the successor to the War Measures Act, for the first time in Canadian history.
 He did not use the phrase.